Religion in Benin: Islam

 Three out of twelve departments have a Muslim majority: Alibori (81.3%), Donga (77.9%) and Borgou (69.8%).
 Couffo has the lowest share of Muslims in Benin as Muslims comprise less than 1% of the total population.

+According to the Pew Research Centre, Muslims had the highest proportional growth in Benin between 2010 and 2020, rising by 7.9 percentage points to become 31.4% of the population.

 Other groups

 Other religious groups in Benin include Eckankar and followers of the Baháʼí Faith.

 Freedom of religion

 The Constitution of Benin provides for freedom of religion, and the government generally respects this right in practice.
 The United States government recorded no reports of societal abuses or discrimination based on religious belief or practice during 2007, and prominent societal leaders have taken positive steps to promote religious freedom.

 In 2023, Benin was scored 4 out of 4 for religious freedom by Freedom House.